jasfar/followers-you-know/README.md

 # followers-you-know
-Returns a list of Twitter accounts, ranked by the number of 'followers you know.'
+Returns a list of Twitter accounts, sorted by the number of 'followers you know.'

 ## Usage
 Go to the [Twitter Application Manager](https://apps.twitter.com/) and create an app.